Tuguegarao: Local government

+As a component city and capital of the province of Cagayan, government officials in the provincial level are voted by the electorates of the city.
+The provincial government have political jurisdiction over local transactions of the city government.

-Tuguegarao City is governed by a city mayor, designated as local chief executive, and by a Sangguniang Panlungsod, composed of the vice mayor and the members of the Sangguniang Panlungsod, as the legislative body, in accordance with the Local Government Code.
+Tuguegarao is governed by a city mayor, designated as local chief executive, and by a Sangguniang Panlungsod, composed of the vice mayor and the members of the Sangguniang Panlungsod, as the legislative body, in accordance with the Local Government Code.
 They are voted to office through an election, held every after three years.
 As a component city, the provincial government of Cagayan has political jurisdiction over local transactions of the city government.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.